Experts In This Article

 Extreme weather conditions can affect your ability to drive safely.
 Slippery roads and poor visibility are a recipe for accidents.
 One of the most dangerous conditions is fog.
 If you are driving in a foggy area, slow down and turn on your low-beam headlights.
 If your visibility is seriously impaired, find a safe place to pull off the road.

 In the event of rain, ice, or other precipitation, you should slow down and keep your distance from other vehicles.
-Many road surfaces become very slippery when the oil and dust on the road is wet.
+Many road surfaces become very slippery when the oil and dust on the road are wet.
 Slippery roads mean less traction and longer braking times, so allow extra stopping time between vehicles.
 Note that Florida law requires that headlights must be operating if a vehicle’s wipers are in use.
 Watch out for traffic signals that are not functioning.
 Use the right edge of the road or painted lines to help you stay in your lane.
 Do not drive through flooded areas.
 Roads may be washed out, or there may be debris or even power lines beneath the water.

 Particularly in Florida, drivers should be aware of high temperatures, sun glare, and high winds.
 Winds are especially dangerous in open spaces such as bridges and highway overpasses.